Updated: June 22, 2026

 Not all content performs equally well across all platforms

-Audience behavior often differs more by platform than by topic
+Audience behavior tends to differ more by platform than by topic

 There’s a learning curve in figuring out what’s really worth repurposing

-Repurposing works best when it’s guided by performance insights and an understanding of what format each idea is best suited for, not just as a checklist to “cover all platforms.”
+Repurposing works best when it’s not used as just a checklist to “cover all platforms.”
+Make sure you use performance insights and your understanding of what format each idea is best suited for to guide your strategy.

 Strategic Repurposing as a Sustainability Tool

-Content repurposing is more than a marketing tactic; it’s a sustainability move for artists trying to stay consistent without burning out.
-It’s about working smarter with what’s already been created, translating ideas to meet your listeners where they are, and building longevity from your stories, music, and message.
+Content repurposing is a marketing tactic that offers sustainability for artists trying to stay consistent without burning out.
+It lets you work smarter with what’s already been created, translate ideas to meet your listeners where they are, and build longevity from your stories, music, and message.

 - Art